 BIO 285 PATHOPHYSIOLOGY introduces the student to the study of the etiology, pathogenesis and clinical manifestations of common disease processes.
 Basic principles into the mechanism of cellular and tissue injury is followed by presentations of common diseases in the various organ systems.
-Prerequisites: BIO 270, 271, 272 and 273 or BIO 140 and 142.
+Prerequisites: Two semesters of Anatomy & Physiology (BIO 270/2, BIO 275/6, BIO 280/2) or general biology (BIO 140/2 or BIO 150/2).
 3 credits.

 BIO 321 CELL BIOLOGY provides a more detailed study of the relationships between cellular structure and function.
 Cell biology is designed to complement the material covered in BIO 348 Genetics.
 Emphasis will be placed on proteins and enzymatic reactions, plasma and cellular membranes, cytoskeleton and cell motility, cellular interactions with the environment, and cell division.
-Prerequisites: 12 hours. biology, 8 hours. chemistry.
-3 credits.
+Prerequisites: 12 hours, biology, 8 hours, chemistry, 3 credits.